2016-2019 LOWER PUTAH CREEK RESTORATION PLANNING PROJECT

 In September 2015, the Lower Putah Creek Coordinating Committee (LPCCC) applied for a watershed restoration planning grant from the California Department of Fish and Wildlife (CDFW) Watershed Restoration Grant Program, which is funded by the Water Quality, Supply, and Infrastructure Improvement Act of 2014 (Proposition 1).
 Prop 1 authorized the Legislature to appropriate funds to CDFW to fund multi-benefit ecosystem and watershed protection and restoration projects and planning efforts.
 The LPCCC planning grant proposal was awarded funding in January, 2016 and a contract for the project was in place by mid-September, 2016 (CDFW Watershed Restoration Grant Program Grant # P1696004).
 This planning grant/project will have a significant amount of public outreach and engagement so that future habitat enhancement projects on Lower Putah Creek are scientifically sound and community-supported.

 Putah Creek Council is in the preliminary stages of coordinating public outreach and engagement for the upcoming planning grant/project.
-At this time we anticipate scheduling public meetings, workshops, surveys, and field tours from about mid-2017 through mid-2018.
+At this time we anticipate scheduling public meetings, workshops, surveys, and field tours from about September 2017 through mid-2018.
 There will be many opportunities to learn about the scientific studies and information underpinning the enhancement projects for the creek and many ways for stakeholders to ask questions and provide input and comments.
 Much more information will be added to this web page as the project rolls out.

 You can check back here regularly or sign up on the Lower Putah Creek Restoration Planning Email List to receive periodic email updates.